From an annual p***s festival to the world’s highest density of vending machines, these are the most interesting facts about Japan.

 25. There is a highway in Japan that passes through a building.
 The Hanshin Expressway has an offramp that passes through the 16-story Gate Tower Building in Osaka.

-26. Japan has the world’s third-largest economy behind only the USA and China.
-Its GDP is 5.057 trillion USD.
+26. Japan has the world’s fourth-largest economy behind the USA, China and Germany.
+Its GDP is 4.2 trillion, while Germany is at 4.4 trillion USD.

 29. The world’s deepest underwater postbox is in Japan, located 10m (32ft 9in) beneath the surface of Susami Bay.

 31. Japan has one of the world’s lowest murder rates.
-The latest figures show it records just 0.2 intentional homicides per 100,000 people – the fifth-lowest in the world.
+The latest figures show it records just 0.23 intentional homicides per 100,000 people – the fourth-lowest in the world.

 Every effort has been made to verify these facts about Japan using primary sources.
 However, if you find an error or have any questions, please contact us.